What Should INFJs Do When Their Crushes Find Them Threatening?

 So, what do they do?
 They avoid this person they find so threatening.
 They don’t want them as lovers, friends, or maybe even acquaintances.
 And they may only tolerate them as coworkers when necessary.

 If you’re an INFJ who has had trouble finding a partner, this could be part of the reason.
 But it doesn’t mean there’s something wrong with you.
 It doesn’t mean you have to change anything about yourself.
-Instead, I would advise you to keep the following five things in mind when you notice that your crushes feel intimidated by you.
+Instead, I would advise you to keep the following four things in mind when you notice that your crushes feel intimidated by you.

-5 Things INFJs Should Remember When Potential Partners Find Them Threatening
+4 Things INFJs Should Remember When Potential Partners Find Them Threatening

-1. Your ability to see more than most is a gift.
+Your ability to see more than most is a gift.

 If you try this, you may find temporary success.
-But since authenticity is essential for INFJs, this rouse will only work for so long.
+But since authenticity is essential for INFJs, this ruse will only work for so long.
 Soon, you’ll find yourself longing for depth, but you won’t usually find it in the people you attract with your act.

 Being able to see more than most allows you to live a life others can only dream of.
 You get special insight into people, situations, and the human condition.
 This allows you to understand life on a deep level, which, in turn, allows you to make plans and changes that could actually change the world.